lando/lando/docs/config/tomcat.md

 ---
-description: Add a highly configurable apache Tomcat service to Lando for local development with all the power of Docker and Docker Compose.
+description: Add a highly configurable Apache Tomcat service to Lando for local development with all the power of Docker and Docker Compose.
 ---

 # Tomcat